DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 	For beginners, it is recommended to focus only on the `reports/scores.rpt` files and possibly other report files, whereas all these technical details should only be of interest for advanced users which may also aim for their own follow-up research on layout defenses vs HT insertion.

+## Future Directions

+Once you're firm with the framework and all, you may want to use this for future work as follows.

+- You may want to customize the evaluation procedures.
+The related scripts are found within `scripts/eval`, whereas their use/invocation are embedded throughout `scripts/gdrive/ISPD23_daemon_procedures.sh`.
+For example, you could comment out the LEC call in `start_eval()` if you want to experiment for HT insertion with more relaxed constraints.
+For that particular example, you would also want to comment out `parse_lec_checks` within `check_eval()`.

+- You may want to customize the HTs themselves.
+Toward that end, you'd need to revise the trj files in `benchmarks/_release/_final/*/TI` as well as the script `scripts/eval/sec/ECO_TI/TI_init_netlist.tcl`.
+The former files contain the actual HT logic, whereas the latter script takes care of the integration of the HT logic into the layout files under attack.

+- You may want to experiment with the ECO-based HT insertion.
+Toward that end, you'd need to revise the scripts `scripts/eval/sec/ECO_TI/TI.{AIC,EXT}.tcl`.
+Not all approaches/directions might be fruitful, e.g., we are aware that the more aggressive modes try for layout optimization that is not well supported in various versions of Innovus; see https://wp.nyu.edu/ispd23_contest/qa/#ASAP7 Q1 for more details on that.

+- You may want to explore more advanced defense techniques; this would probably become the most challenging exercise.
+Please also refer to our TCHES paper listed in [Context](#context) for more directions toward that end.